kritingkenway/git-command-from-wsl/readme.md

-this is 1st git commit and push to github
+this is 1st git commit and push to github from WSL